bdeckard92/dupUT/01-Class-Content/14-MVC/01-Activities/01-Ben-and-Jerrys/README.md

 # Ben and Jerry's

-In this activity, you will use handlebars to render details about specific Ben and Jerry's ice cream flavors.
+In this activity, you will use Handlebars to render details about specific Ben and Jerry's ice cream flavors.

 ## Instructions